frefrik/covid19norge-data/README.md

 ---

 ### tested_lab.csv

+> ❗ FHI has closed its source of data on testing, deaths and demographics for confirmed infected.
+As of 15 November 2022, these figures will no longer be updated. ([source](https://github.com/folkehelseinstituttet/surveillance_data#2022-11-14--goodbye))

 Number of tested persons per specimen collection date and number of positive results.
 The laboratory results are collected in the MSIS Laboratory Database.